bfischer1121/extjs2react/README.md

 * Run `npm start`
 * Say a little prayer

-## Progress (...in transpilations that generally will not break your code)
+## Progress - architectural transpilations that will generally not break your code
 - [x] `import` statements for fully-qualified class dependencies
 - [ ] `import` statements for xtypes
 - [ ] ExtJS classes → ES6 classes